 The Saatva Latex Hybrid is a 12″ latex hybrid mattress with 3.0″ of natural latex followed by an 8.0″ pocketed coil support system.
 It has a 1.0″ quilted cover and a luxurious feel.

 This mattress comes in a single firmness with a medium-firm feel (6.5 out of 10 on the firmness scale).
-This would be an ideal firmness for a wide range of sleepers with various body weights and sleeping positions.
+This would be an ideal firmness for all sleeping positions.

 Concerning the feel, the Saatva Latex Hybrid has minimal sinkage paired with high levels of bounce.
-The coils really give it a more active feel compared to the Zenhaven above.
+The coils give it a more active and responsive feel.

-Concerning price, this mattress costs $1895 for a queen, which is only 3% more than the average latex hybrid.
-Given the high performance, the Saatva Latex Hybrid is a superb value.
+Concerning price, this mattress costs $2,199 for a queen, which is 14% more expensive than the average latex hybrid.
+Still, given the high performance, the Saatva Latex Hybrid is a superb value.

 Click here to read the full Saatva Latex Hybrid review.